fuchstraumer/HephaestusEngine/README.md

 This project draws inspiration and code from several sources.
 I try to avoid directly copy-and-pasting code, and usually prefer to (at least) re-type it in my own files and words.
-I've drawn heavily from the foll- -owing projects:
+I've drawn heavily from the following projects:

 https://github.com/minetest/minetest